carlescliment/moco/README.md

 The test fails.
 It says it is looking for a file `config_test.yml` in `/var/www/vhosts/moco-app/src/Configuration` and it does not exist, right?
 Let's talk about environments.

+## Environments

+MoCo can run in many different environments.
+The most used environments are 'test', 'dev' and 'prod', although you could create an environment with the name you wish.
+Environments allow you to provide different configurations and behavours.
+It is very useful for testing, but also when you share the same codebase among different clients.

+Let's satisfy what the test is asking for by writting an empty file `src/Configuration/config_test.yml`.